This page contains information and advice about the Israel-Hamas conflict and situation in Gaza.

 How can New Zealanders support the humanitarian response to the conflict?

-New Zealanders wishing to support the humanitarian response to the conflict may donate to an appeal from a humanitarian organisation working on the ground, including the Red Cross/Red Crescent Movement, United Nations agencies or non-governmental organisations.
+New Zealanders wishing to support the humanitarian response to the conflict may wish to donate to an appeal from a humanitarian organisation working on the ground, including the Red Cross/Red Crescent Movement, United Nations agencies or non-governmental organisations.
 These organisations are experienced humanitarian responders and have robust systems to aid civilians in need.

 For further information on how you can support humanitarian responses, please see the Ministry of Foreign Affairs and Trade’s online guidance.